MicrosoftDocs/win32/desktop-src/WmiSdk/constructing-inparameters-objects.md

 ---
-Description: An InParameters object contains the parameter list for calling provider methods when using an ExecMethod type of call. ms.assetid: 8cc65129-1698-4ada-b493-672772c94045 ms.tgt_platform: multiple
+description: An InParameters object contains the parameter list for calling provider methods when using an ExecMethod type of call. ms.assetid: 8cc65129-1698-4ada-b493-672772c94045 ms.tgt_platform: multiple
 title: Constructing InParameters Objects